shaoanlu/face_toolbox_keras/README.md

 - **Eye region landmarks detection:** The ELG model is ported from [swook/GazeML](https://github.com/swook/GazeML).
 - **Face verification:** The InceptionResNetV1 model (model name: 20180402-114759) is ported from [davidsandberg/facenet](https://github.com/davidsandberg/facenet).
 - **Face verification:** The LResNet100E-IR model is ported from [deepinsight/insightface](https://github.com/deepinsight/insightface).
+- **Gender and age estimation:** The MobileNet model is ported from [deepinsight/insightface](https://github.com/deepinsight/insightface).

 ###### *Each module follows the license of their source repo.